-A bit out of the beaten track, right by the University hospital, here is where you’ll find the best high-standard patisserie assortment in the city.
-The pastry chef has been world champion a number of times (his signature cake being the Sette Veli or ‘seven layers’), and his creations are something not to be missed.
-Great especially for afternoon tea.
+A bit out of the beaten track, this is where you’ll find the best fine patisserie in the city.
+The pastry chef, Mr Biasetto, has won the world championship a few times.
+His signature cake is the Sette Veli (seven layers), but all his creations are truly outstanding.

 Via Umberto I 26

-Good coffee, (Diemme, a local roaster), hot chocolates and good pastries.
-Try their specialty, the Pazientina Padovana – a cake made of chocolate, almond shortcrust, polenta shortcrust and a filling of zabaione custard – as it’s almost impossible to find it anywhere else.
+Good coffee, hot chocolates and pastries.
+Try their speciality, the Pazientina Padovana – a cake made of chocolate, almond shortcrust, polenta shortcrust and a filling of zabaione custard – as it’s almost impossible to find it anywhere else.

 Via Domenico Vandelli 2

 A favourite breakfast spot.
 Their cornetti are excellent (their almond one especially), and so are their capuccini.
 It gets busy, so it’ll be hard to sit down, but most Italians take their breakfast standing at the counter, so it’s worth joining in.

 Hidden in a tiny alley behind a large department store, this is an old pastry shop specialising in chocolate creations – their Easter eggs are real works of art.
 Walk in to buy some cioccolatini, or have a coffee with a biscotto at the counter.

 Their range of bread and focacce is endless, from traditional formats to innovative shapes and flour mixes.
 You can also find fantastic cakes and crostate, biscotti, and all sorts of sweet and savoury treats, plus a wide range of quality artisan dry goods such as pasta, oils and sauces.
 Another speciality is chocolate, and especially their chocolate and hazelnut spread (a sort of artisan Nutella), which you can buy by weight.